Candied Nuts

 • Fun to customize.
 Use whatever nuts you want, and add different spices to change every batch’s flavor.

 • Nuts.
-I chose to use a combination of almonds, cashews, pecans, and peanuts, but you can use any mixed nuts of your choice.
-Just note if you use small nuts (like pistachios), you’ll want to check on them often so they don’t burn.
+I chose a combination of almonds, cashews, pecans, and peanuts, but you can use any mixed nuts you prefer.
+Just note that if you use small nuts (like pistachios), you’ll want to check on them often so they don’t burn.

 How to make candied nuts